What is the New Employee Success Program?

 - Improved Retention

-Increase workforce retention and decreased position turnover will be a product of
+Increased workforce retention and decreased position turnover will result from higher

-increased confidence, motivation, community, job satisfaction, and decreased stress.
+levels of confidence, motivation, community, job satisfaction, and lower levels of

 - Improved Job Performance